ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the job definition.
+<dd>The name of the job.
 Use a name that is unique within the project.
 <ul>
 	<li>The name must begin with a lowercase letter.</li>
 	<li>The name must end with a lowercase alphanumeric character.</li>